-St. Kate's students interview alumnae about "composing a life" as part of the introductory core curriculum course entitled The Reflective Woman, taken by all first-year students.
+St. Kate's students will interview alumnae as part of the introductory core curriculum course entitled The Reflective Woman, taken by all first-year students and transfer students.
 Interview questions will vary, depending on the student you are paired with.
 Don't worry, there's nothing you need to do to prepare for the interview, just be willing to talk about your life's journey with a Katie.
+A meal is provided.

 Become a Friendship Family to a new international student!